 I had been wanting to try a Sketch Notes for years, but I was too nervous.
-I had Assignment Anxiety!
-I finally reached out to my PLC FB Group Spanish Teachers in the US and was given great advice on how to start.
-If you are like me and have Assignment Anxiety, and the Fear of New Things, here is a Sketch Notes for Dummies page to help you through your first one.
+I had Anxiety!
+If you are like me and have New Activity Anxiety, here is a Sketch Notes for Dummies page to help you through your first one.
 Also called Smash Doodles.

-- Opinion: Their opinion on the story/chaper and why along with transitional words + image (ex: I believe... because...)
+4. Opinion: Their opinion on the reading, and why, along with transitional words + image (ex: I believe... because...)

 Here are 3 examples based on the story from Unit 29 Estamos jugando (focus on Present Progressive).